AashiqDurga/XeroTechTest/readme.md

+# XeroTechnicalTes
 XeroTechnicalTest consists of a CSharp console application created using Visual Studio 2013.

 If you don't have Visual Studio available download the community edition from https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx

 Good luck!
+# Assumptions
+- This is purely a coding exercise to fix, add tests and refactor the solution.
+- No CICD is required.
+- The purpose of the private functions in Program.cs is to verify things work.

     Welcome to the Xero technical excercise!
     ---------------------------------------------------------------------------------